javacc/javacc/docs/faq.md

 * Alfred V. Aho, Monica S. Lam, Ravi Sethi and Jeffrey D. Ullman., Compilers: Principles, Techniques, and Tools, 2nd Edition, Addison-Wesley, 2006, ISBN 0-3211314-3-6 ([order hard copy](https://www.amazon.com/Generating-Parsers-JavaCC-Easy-Use/dp/0976221438), [pdf](https://github.com/germanoa/compiladores/blob/master/doc/ebook/Compilers%20Principles%2C%20Techniques%2C%20and%20Tools%20-%202nd%20Edition%20-%20Alfred%20V.%20Aho.pdf)).
 * Charles N. Fischer and Richard J. Leblanc, Jr., Crafting a Compiler with C., Pearson, 1991.
 ISBN 0-8053216-6-7 ([order hard copy](https://www.amazon.co.uk/Crafting-Compiler-Charles-N-Fischer/dp/0805321667)).

-### 1.12  Are there publicly available grammars?
+### Are there publicly available grammars?

 TODO

 Yes.
 Roedy Green maintains the JavaCC Grammar Repository, which was originally created by Donwon Lee.
 There used to be a repository at java.net, but I can't find it any more.

-Alfred V. Aho, Monica S. Lam, Ravi Sethi and Jeffrey D. Ullman, Compilers: Principles, Techniques, and Tools, 2nd Edition, Addison-Wesley, 2006.
-Charles N. Fischer and Richard J. Leblanc, Jr., Crafting a Compiler With C, Addison-Wesley, 1991.

-1.14  Is there a newsgroup or mailing list? comp.compilers.tools.javacc is a usenet newsgroup for discussing the JavaCC and related technologies, like JJTree and JTB.
+### Is there a newsgroup or mailing list?

-There is also a mail-list at java.net.
-To sign up for this list you must first register as a java.net user, second join the JavaCC project, and then request to be added to the " users" mail-list.
-The mailing list and comp.compilers.tools.javacc are not currently gatewayed.
+Yes.
+You can contact the community on the [Google user group](https://groups.google.com/forum/#!forum/javacc-users) or email us at [JavaCC Support](mailto:support@javacc.org) if you need any help.

+Please [open an issue](https://github.com/javacc/javacc/issues) if you found a bug in JavaCC.

-1.15  Should I send my question to the newsgroup or mailing list?
+### Should I send my questions to the Google group?

-Yes, but only if your question relates in some way to JavaCC, JJTree, or JTB.
+For questions relating to JavaCC, JJTree, or JTB that are not already covered in the FAQ, please use the [Google user group](https://groups.google.com/forum/#!forum/javacc-users).
+You will need to request to join the group.

+For questions relating to development please join our [Slack channel](https://javacc.slack.com/).

-The newsgroup and mailing list are not suitable fora for discussing the Java programming language or javac, which is Sun's Java compiler, or any other topic that does not relate directly to the Java Compiler Compiler.
+The Google group and Slack channel are not suitable for discussing the Java programming language or javac (the Java compiler), or any other topic that does not relate directly to JavaCC.

-Questions on parsing theory or parser generation in general might be better addressed to comp.compilers.
+Questions on parsing theory or parser generation in general might be better addressed to the [comp.compilers](https://groups.google.com/forum/#!forum/comp.compilers) Google group.

-Questions directly answered in the FAQ need not be asked again in the newgroup or mailing list.
-1.16  Who wrote JavaCC and who maintains it?
+### Who wrote JavaCC and who maintains it?

-JavaCC was created by Sreeni Viswanadha and Sriram Sankar when they worked for Sun.
-They are continuing to improve it.
+The JavaCC project was originally developed at Sun Microsystems Inc. by [Sreeni Viswanadha](https://github.com/kaikalur) and [Sriram Sankar](https://twitter.com/sankarsearch).

-Since JavaCC is now open source, it is being maintained by its developer community.
-Luckly this includes the original authors.
+It is maintained by the [developer community](https://github.com/javacc/javacc/graphs/contributors) which includes the original authors and [Chris Ainsley](https://github.com/ainslec), [Tim Pizney](https://github.com/timp) and [Francis Andre](https://github.com/zosrothko).

 Chapter 2
 Common Issues
 2.1  What files does JavaCC produce?